lslqtz/Hackintosh-Bootloader-for-B150-PRO-GAMING/README.md

 ## Not Works
 ### OpenCore
-It may break your BIOS, but you can reset nvram to resolve it
+It may break your UEFI BIOS, but you can reset nvram to resolve it

 ### Clover
 Sidecar or DRM